collaborativebioinformatics/RPG_Pikachu/README.md

 ### Outputs:

+- Positions of in-frame stop codons in CHRM13 reference sequence
 - New reference Fasta file (for all samples in 1GP)
 - (Optional) New reference Fasta files for 5 subpopulations
 - ClinVar annotation of common alleles